OrGolan12/RV32I_SC/README.md

 ## Example

-To run a simple test program:
+To run a sample assembly program:

 ``` bash
 cd asm